 A subtly different application class is real-time audio and video.
 These applications have considerably tighter timing constraints than streaming applications.
 When using a voice-over-IP application such as Skype or a videoconferencing application, the interactions among the participants must be timely.
 When a person at one end gestures, then that action must be displayed at the other end as quickly as possible.1

 Not quite “as soon as possible”… Human factors research indicates 300 ms is a reasonable upper bound for how much round-trip delay can be tolerated in a telephone call before humans complain, and a 100-ms delay sounds very good.

 When one person tries to interrupt another, the interrupted person needs to hear that as soon as possible and decide whether to allow the interruption or to keep talking over the interrupter.
 Too much delay in this sort of environment makes the system unusable.
 Contrast this with video on demand where, if it takes several seconds from the time the user starts the video until the first image is displayed, the service is still deemed satisfactory.
 Also, interactive applications usually entail audio and/or video flows in both directions, while a streaming application is most likely sending video or audio in only one direction.

-Although they are just two examples, downloading pages from the web and participating in a videoconference demonstrate the diversity of applications that can be built on top of the Internet and hint at the complexity of the Internet's design.
-Later in the book we will develop a more complete taxonomy of application types to help guide our discussion of key design decisions as we seek to build, operate, and use networks that such a wide range of applications.
-The book concludes by revisiting these two specific applications, as well as several others that illustrate the breadth of what is possible on today's Internet.
+Although they are just two examples, downloading pages from the web and participating in a videoconference demonstrate the diversity of applications that can be built on top of the Internet and hint at the complexity of the Internet’s design.
+Later in the book we will develop a more complete taxonomy of application types to help guide our discussion of key design decisions as we seek to build, operate, and use networks.
+The book concludes by revisiting these two specific applications, as well as several others that illustrate the breadth of what is possible on today’s Internet.